cvle/react-jss-theme/README.md

 Theming solution for React based on JSS that follows the ideas of [future-react-ui](https://github.com/nikgraf/future-react-ui) and [theme-standard](https://github.com/theme-standard/spec).
-In fact you can implement the theme-standard spec using this solution.
+In fact you can implement the proposed theme-standard spec using this solution.

 [![NPM Version Widget]][npm version]
 [![Build Status Widget]][build status]